oguzcan-yavuz/playground/machine learning/Udacity/ud120-projects/final_project/Enron Submission.md

     I wanted to try more parameters especially with SVC but it took too much time to train SVCs with my computer.
-From this results, I choose to use SVC.
+From this results, I choose to use RandomForestClassifier since I couldn't optimize SVC very much.

 4) What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you